borumv/obsidian-vault/Interview.md

 I've noticed that often my conversation level changes depending on the day.
 It's like a sine wave, sometimes I'm on the crest and I'm somewhat confident in myself, and sometimes it's the opposite and I often stumble.

+Yesterday I had an interview to check my English level, the results should be out today.
+I think everything was fine.0